Ri-Dearg/corona-tales/README.md

     - Z-indexes have a bizzare order, placing less relevant components under or over others, seemingly randomly.
 The action buttons themselves had z-indexes above the Nav, as well as modals, so scrolling on the user page left buttons clipping, I had to edit z-indexes.
     - Some form components recognise "required" attribute, other do not, validation only functions on some of fields, requiring custom code.
 The list goes on.
     - Documentation was missing, ouright incorrect, or messy in many parts.
 There were classes that didn not function as described, and examples that weren't connected to the information.
-    - Troubleshooting database wasissues was relatively easy.
+    - Troubleshooting database issues was relatively easy.
 As this is my first project utilising the database, a little bit of study in the dcumentation to learn syntax was usually enough.
+    - I came accross issues with cirular imports when writing the app, and found that the best solution was to scale the app up a little from a single app.py, to a module.
+This allowed me to avoid circular imports, keep the the app information organised and make the app nicely distributable.
+    - I began trying out creating an app-factory but found it was overkill for my purposes.

 ## Deployment
+There are a number of methods for deployment
+1. Setup.py
     1. A setup.py file has been created for easy deployment.
+    0. At a terminal you can run "python setup.py sdist" to create a source distributable
+    0. This can then be unpacked, and the module be installed by running python "setup.py install" from its directory.
+    0. This will install the package for modification.
+    0. To deploy the app you will have to utilise a PaaS, such as Heroku, or an alternative.
+    0. Ensure debug is set to False, and take a look at the config.py to see which environment variables will need to be set.
+    0. Set the config variables as you need in you chosen PaaS.
+    0. Ensure all packages from requirements.txt are installed.
-0. Push the master branch to the Github Repository.
-The site will update automatically from the master branch.
+    0. Push the files to the PaaS and deploy.

-0. Go to the settings of the repository and select the Github pages section.
-0. Validate and test HTML, CSS and Javascript.
+0. Github
+    1. Fork the repo on github.
+    0. Push the repo to a PaaS, such as Heroku.
-0. Published the site from the master branch, ensure index.html is the landing page.
+    0. Set the environment variables, ensure debug is False.

-### User Deployment
-1. Download Master Branch.
-0. Unzip contents into a folder.
-0. Open up index.html in a web browser.
-Site will function offline.

-To run locally, you can clone this repository by clicking the clone button on the repository or by typing ```git clone https://github.com/Ri-Dearg/horizon-photo``` into your terminal.
-To disconnect from this repository, type ```git remote rm origin``` into the terminal.
+    0. Deploy and your good to go.

 ## Credits